qaron84/ArchLinuxArm-RPI/README.md

 ## ManjaroArm > ArchLinuxArm for your RPI
-this procedure counters the bug Kernel Panic on boot via latest kernel on Raspberry Pi 3+ and below. https://archlinuxarm.org/forum/viewtopic.php?f=60&t=13821 https://github.com/raspberrypi/linux/issues/3087
+This procedure counters the bug Kernel Panic on boot via latest kernel on Raspberry Pi 3+ and below. https://archlinuxarm.org/forum/viewtopic.php?f=60&t=13821 https://github.com/raspberrypi/linux/issues/3087
+The solution is real simple actualy, you use an older image with a healthy bootloader and you freeze some packages.
+I found out that if you freeze these: `firmware-raspberrypi raspberrypi-bootloader raspberrypi-firmware` you're Golden!!

 ### 1. download the latest manjaro image for your raspberrypi and flash it with the balena-etcher on your usb external hdd/ssd